 In a resealable small jar, combine all the ingredients for the seasonings.
 Seal and shake well.
-Reserve 1 1/2 teaspoons for the vegetables.
+Reserve about 1 teaspoon for the vegetables.

 - Push the vegetables to the sides of the pan and add the chicken to the pan.
 Try not to overlap too much and keep everything in a single layer.

-Bake in preheated oven for 17-22 minutes (flipping chicken and tossing vegetables halfway through) or until peppers are tender and chicken is cooked through and reaches 165 F. (You can remove vegetables first if chicken is not cooked yet).
+Bake in the preheated oven for 17-22 minutes (flipping chicken and tossing vegetables halfway through) or until peppers are tender and chicken is cooked through and reaches 165°F. You can remove vegetables first if the chicken is not fully cooked yet.

-Serve with warm tortillas with sliced avocado and your favorite toppings.
+Serve in warmed tortillas of choice or over cauliflower rice, jicama wraps, lettuce wraps in a salad along with sliced avocado and your favorite toppings.

 - Nutrition information does not include toppings or tortillas.